forgery810/fl-studio-alesis-vixx/README.md

 Youtube Demo: https://www.youtube.com/watch?v=xVxR8Js0qyI

+Image Line forum entry for this script: https://forum.image-line.com/viewtopic.php?f=1994&t=247069

 ## Installation

 - Midi-scripts were introduced with FL Studio 20.7.1.
 Update to the latest version of FL Studio before installing.
 Some conflicts may occur in 20.7.x versions in particular.

-- Clone the folder and unzip it to Documents/Image-Line/FL Studio/Settings/Hardware/
+- Clone the folder and unzip it to Documents/Image-Line/FL Studio/Settings/Hardware/  (not just the files, they need to be within their own folder here)

 - The data.py must be in same folder with the device_AlesisVIxx_1_0_2.py file.
 The folder named can be anything.
 The name in the first line of code of the .py file determines what appears in FL Studio.